-Beth Sheidley is a genetic counselor and educator with over 15 years of experience in clinical genetic counseling, research and teaching.
+Beth Rosen Sheidley is a licensed genetic counselor with 20 years of experience in clinical genetic counseling, research and teaching.
 Her areas of expertise include epilepsy, autism, psychiatric illness and both prenatal and pediatric genetic counseling.

 Beth received her BS degree from Cornell University in 1990 and her MS in Genetic Counseling from Brandeis University in 1994.
 She joined the Department of Neurology at Boston Children’s Hospital in 2010.
 In addition to her role in the Epilepsy Genetics Program, Beth is a member of the Advisory Board for the Brandeis University Genetic Counseling Graduate Program, where she served as Professor of the Practice/Co-Director of Research and Professional Development from 2005 through June of 2014.

 Research Program Manager

 Catherine Shain served as our Research Program Manager from 2009 through March of 2014.
-Catherine received her BS in Public Health Science from Clemson University's Honors College and is currently pursuing her MPH in Epidemiology at Boston University.
-She has over 5 years of experience in coordinating clinical trials.
+Catherine received her BS in Public Health from Clemson University's Honors College and her MPH in Epidemiology from Boston University.

 Sriram Ramgopal, MD

-Sriram is a medical graduate from Sri Ramachandra Medical University and is currently applying for a residency in Pediatrics at Children’s Hospital of Pittsburgh.
+Sriram is a medical graduate from Sri Ramachandra Medical University and is currently completing his medical residency in Pediatrics at Children’s Hospital of Pittsburgh.